 Further, there is a potential for non-differential misclassification of the outcome based on the use of electronic health records to identify dementia cases.(34,35)

-Our study is likely to be subject to confounding by indication, which could provide a potential explanation for the observed increased risk of vascular and other dementia with lipid regulating agent use.
+Confounding by indication is a major bias in pharmaco-epidemiological studies and could provide a potential explanation for the observed increased risk of vascular and other dementias with lipid regulating agent use.
+Patients with vascular risk factors are more likely to receive a statin prescription and also to be diagnosed with vascular dementia.
 Supporting evidence for this interpretation comes from a variety of sources, including the results of the control outcome analyses.
-The slight harmful effect for the backpain outcome is substantially smaller than that observed for the ischaemic heart disease outcome, indicating that the majority of the uncontrolled confounding is likely related to vascular factors.
-Additionally, we obtained the expected harmful result for Type 2 diabetes, where statins’ mechanism of action on this outcome is unlikely to be vascular.(26,36) Further supporting evidence comes from the increasingly harmful effect when moving from the Probable/Possible Alzheimer’s disease to other dementia to vascular dementia outcomes, indicating that confounding by indication likely increases as the proportion of cases with a vascular component increases.
+This would explain the increased risk for the ischaemic heart disease outcome, for which statins are protective, whilst almost no association was observed with the backpain outcome, indicating that the majority of the uncontrolled confounding is likely to be related to vascular factors.
+Additionally, we obtained the expected harmful result for Type 2 diabetes, where statins’ mechanism of action on this outcome is unlikely to be vascular.(26,36) Further supporting evidence comes from the increasingly harmful effect when moving from the probable/possible Alzheimer’s disease to other dementia to vascular dementia outcomes, indicating that confounding by indication may increases as the proportion of cases with a vascular component increases.
 A review of other available literature suggests that this observation (a harmful effect of lipid regulating agents on vascular-related outcome due to confounding by indication) is not unusual.
-Using a conventional epidemiological technique, a previous analysis also found an increased risk of coronary heart disease (analogous to the ischaemic heart disease outcome used in our analysis) in those taking statins (HR: 1.31, 95%CI: 1.04-1.66).(37) Following control for confounding by indication in that study through use of a trial emulation analysis, the expected protective effect of statins was observed.
+Using a conventional epidemiological technique, a previous analysis also found an increased risk of coronary heart disease (analogous to the ischaemic heart disease outcome used in our analysis) in those taking statins (HR: 1.31, 95%CI: 1.04-1.66).(37) Following control for confounding by indication in that study through the use of a trial emulation analysis, the expected protective effect of statins was observed.

 Finally, there is also the potential for reverse causation in this analysis.
 Dementia and associated conditions have a long prodromal period, during which preclinical disease could cause indications for the prescription of a lipid-regulating agent.